 The adoption of Internet advertising, particularly by advertisers that have historically relied on traditional offline media, requires the acceptance of new approaches to conducting business.
 Advertisers may perceive Internet advertising to be less effective than traditional advertising for marketing their products.
 They may also be unwilling to pay premium rates for online advertising that is targeted at specific segments of users based on their demographic profile or Internet behavior.
 The online advertising and eCommerce markets may also be adversely affected by privacy issues relating to such targeted advertising, including that which makes use of personalized information.
 Furthermore, online merchants may not be able to establish online commerce models that are cost effective and may not learn how to effectively compete with other Web sites or offline merchants.
 In addition, consumers may not continue to shift their spending on goods and services from offline outlets to the Internet.
-As a result, growth in the use of the Internet for eCommerce may not continue at a rapid rate, or the Internet may not be adopted as a medium of commerce by a broad base of customers or companies worldwide.
+As a result, growth in the use of the Internet foregoing factors, among others, the market for Internet advertising and eCommerce by a broad base of customers or companies worldwide.
 Because of the foregoing factors, among others, the market for Internet advertising and eCommerce may not continue to grow at significant rates.
 If these markets do not continue to develop, or if they develop slower than expected, our business will suffer.